Midnight Club: Los Angeles: Multiplayer

 Online play supports sixteen players at once.
-A number of new modes will be introduced, including Keep Away where the player must hold the flag as long as he can, and Stockpile in which there are numerous flags to be captured.
-New online power-ups mentioned include Mirror (will reflect any power-up fired at the player), Agro (will act the same as the offline special ability, increasing the player's vehicle weight and enabling them to crash through other vehicles without taking damage or slowing down), and Random (gives the player a random power-up).
+A number of new modes were introduced, including Keep Away where the player must hold the flag as long as he can, and Stockpile in which there are numerous flags to be captured.
+New online power-ups mentioned include Mirror (reflects any power-up fired at the player), Agro (acts the same as the offline special ability, increasing the player's vehicle weight and enabling them to crash through other vehicles without taking damage or slowing down), and Random (gives the player a random power-up).
 A new aspect entitled "Rate My Ride" was also introduced, where players can go online to view, rate, sell and buy user-modified vehicles.
 PlayStation Network trophies are also included, with a total of 46 trophies to be won.

 Many of the online features were removed due to the closure of GameSpy in 2014.

 Race Editor

 The game includes a Race Editor features that allows the player to make tracks for online play.
 A fringe benefit of the mode is that it also allows free-roaming of the game map (including picking up collectables and earning various achievements) without traffic, police, damage or other gameplay interference.